vuestorefront/vue-storefront/packages/core/docs/guide/checkout.md

 }
 </script>
 ```
-Billing details stored on the server with `save` method will be possible to load after a refresh with `load` method.

 ## Making an order
 After providing every crucial information by the user, we are ready to *make an order*.
 To do that, we have to call a `make` method from the `useMakeOrder` composable.